Skip to content

 Research Directions

-• Metrics that separate model improvements from harness improvements.
+• Metrics that separate model improvements from harness improvements (including confidence bounds and cost).

-• Minimal trace schema that supports attribution and replay.
+• Minimal trace schema that supports attribution and replay without over-collecting sensitive data.

-• Formal definitions of autonomy envelopes and stop conditions.
+• Formal definitions of autonomy envelopes and stop conditions that can be enforced as gates.